South-Paw/simple-react-starterkit/README.md

 * `npm run dev` Builds the `src` directory and then starts a watch.
 Any changes within the `src` folder will be recompiled and you can just reload your browser window.
 * `npm run build` Builds a 'production' version of the bundles that can be deployed to a website.
+* `npm run test` Runs unit tests for your components.

 ## After setting up